puwei/DanielTakeshi.github.io/_posts/2015-05-14-moved-to-jekyll.md

 Wordpress.com is hosted by Wordpress and they handle everything (including the price of hosting, so it's free for us), but we don't have as much control over the site, and the extensions they offer are absurdly overpriced.
 Wordpress.org, on the other hand, means we have more control over the site and can choose a domain name to get rid of that ugly "wordpress" text in the URL.
+Needless to say, this makes Wordpress.org extremely common among many professional bloggers and organizations.

 In my case, I had been using Wordpress.com for `seitad.wordpress.com`, so what I had to do was go to [Bluehost](http://www.bluehost.com/wordpress), pay to create a Wordpress.org site, which I named `seitad.com`, and *then* I could migrate.
 The migration process itself is pretty easy once you've got a Wordpress.org site up, so I won't go into detail on that.
-The reason why I used Bluehost is because it's a recommended Wordpress provider, and on their website there's actually a menu option where you can click to create a Wordpress.org site.
+The reason why I used Bluehost is because it's a recommended Wordpress provider, and on their website there's a menu option that you can click to create a Wordpress.org site.
 Unfortunately, that's about it for my praise, because I otherwise really hate Bluehost.
 Did anyone else feel like Bluehost does almost nothing but shove various "upgrade feature XXX for $YZ" messages down our throats?
-I was even misled by their pricing situation and instead of paying $5 to "host" `seitad.com` for a month, I accidentally paid
-$71 to host that site for a *year*.
+I was even misled by their pricing situation and instead of paying $5 to "host" `seitad.com` for a month, I accidentally paid $71 to host that site for a *year*.
 I did notice that they had a 30-day money back guarantee, so hopefully I can hastily finish up this migration and request my money back so so I won't have to deal with Bluehost again[^gitfree].

 To clarify, the only reason why I am migrating to Wordpress.org is because the next step, using a Wordpress-to-Jekyll exporter plugin, only works on Wordpress.org sites, because Wordpress.com sites